danielphan2003/flk/README.md

   Apps are wrapped with a Bash script that evals to platform-specific flags.
 To prevent double wrapping `$out/.bin-wrapped` is used so that application name shows up correctly in htop or other programs.

 A lot of [packages][pkgs]:
 - Android: my (very MUCH vip) take on [anbox].
 I cannot find anything that works.
-Please open an issue if you know any alternatives.
+Please recommend if you know any alternatives.
 - awesomewm plugins including [bling], [layout-machi], [lua-pam], and [awestore].
-- Browsers: Widevine-cdm, Edge Beta and Dev edition.
+- Browsers: Widevine-cdm, Microsoft Edge Beta and Dev edition.
   Yes, I'm that evil ;).
-Surprisingly, it works on the latest rev!
 - [Caddy][caddy] with plugins!
 See [pkgs/servers/caddy][caddy-with-plugins] for usage.
-With the latest nixpkgs, you can even define virtual hosts!
 - [eww] with latest master.
 Enjoy lisping :).
-  - Some other hm services for `eww` are available at [home/modules/services/misc](./home/modules/services/misc), including a service for dynamically add music control to each app and remove them when closed, as well as a yuck-lang syntax highlighter in vim.
+  - Some hm services for `eww` are available at [home/modules/services/misc](./home/modules/services/misc), including an eww-mpris service that listens for any playback activity to add and remove playback controls, as well as a yuck-lang vim syntax highlighter.
   - Sway workspaces are functional, but should be improved later.
 - Firefox tweaks:
   - [flying-fox]: my current firefox theme